How to quickly select non-adjacent cells or ranges in Excel?

 If you have Kutools for Excel, its Select Range Helper tool can help you select multiple non-adjacent cells or ranges in the whole workbook easily.

-Step 1: Click the Kutools > Select Tools > Select Range Helper….
+1. Click the Kutools > Select > Select Range Helper….

-Step 2: In the Select Range Helper dialog box, check the Union Selection option.
-Then click or drag mouse to select required cells or ranges in the whole workbook.
+2. In the Select Range Helper dialog box, check the Union Selection option, next select multiple ranges as you need in the whole workbook, and then click the Close button.
 See screenshot: